-The Board recommends that you vote FOR the Board's proposal to elect the three nominated directors, FOR the Board's proposal to ratify the appointment of KPMG LLP as FMC Technologies' independent registered public accounting firm for 2010 and AGAINST the shareholder proposal.
-Unless you give other instructions on your signed, dated and returned proxy card, the persons named as proxy holders on the proxy card will vote in favor of the election of the nominees for director, in favor of the ratification of KPMG LLP as FMC Technologies' independent registered public accounting firm for 2010 and against the shareholder proposal.
+The Board recommends that you vote FOR the Board's proposal to elect the four nominated directors, FOR the Board's proposal to ratify the appointment of KPMG LLP as FMC Technologies' independent registered public accounting firm for 2011, FOR the Company's 2010 Executive Compensation Program, that stockholders vote on the Company's Executive Compensation EVERY THIRD YEAR, and FOR the Board's proposal to amend our Amended and Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 300 million to 600 million shares.

+Unless you give other instructions on your signed, dated and returned proxy card, the persons named as proxy holders on the proxy card will vote in favor of the election of the nominees for director and in favor of the ratification of KPMG LLP as FMC Technologies' independent registered public accounting firm for 2011, in favor of the Company's Executive Compensation Program, in favor of a stockholder vote on the Company's Executive Compensation every third year and in favor of amending our Amended and Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 300 million to 600 million shares.
 If any other matters are properly presented, the persons named as proxies will vote or refrain from voting on any matter in accordance with their best judgment.